Frequently Asked Questions

-Both the plastic and metal CamelBak water bottles in support of Water.org are sold out and no longer available for purchase.
-If you would still like to purchase a product that supports Water.org, visit our Shop to Support Pinterest board to browse other options.
+If you would like to purchase a product that supports Water.org, visit our Shop to Support Pinterest board.

 Why should I donate to the water crisis?

 Because water is the way.
 The way to break the cycle of poverty.
-The way to achieve global equality.
-The way to brighter futures.
+To achieve global equality.
+To make a bright future possible for all.
 That’s why we are here and why we hope you will join us in making our vision – safe water and the dignity of a toilet for all – a reality.
 Want another reason to donate to the water crisis?
 On average, every $1 invested in water and sanitation provides a $4 economic return.
 Water is a smart investment – in people, in futures, in possibility.

 Why should I choose Water.org?